 Content

-Minoxidil comes in two forms: a topical treatment applied directly to the scalp and an oral tablet.
-When used correctly, both forms of minoxidil can slow down hair loss — in fact, it can even stimulate hair regrowth in some situations.
+When used correctly, both the topical and oral forms of minoxidil can slow down hair loss.
+In fact, it can even stimulate hair regrowth for some.

 Topical minoxidil can come as a foam or as a liquid solution.
 Both formulations are effective for treating hair loss.

-You may notice that there are different potencies of minoxidil.
-Most topical minoxidil treatments may contain 2% or 5% minoxidil, although you get some very potent varieties too.
+There are different potencies of topical minoxidil.
+Most topical minoxidil treatments may contain 2% or 5% minoxidil, although there are some high-strength versions.

 But regardless of the strength, you shouldn’t use a higher dosage than described above.
 A milliliter or half a capful, twice a day — that’s it.

-Minoxidil, also known by the brand name Rogaine®, is a vasodilator, which is a drug that widens blood vessels.
-It was initially used as an antihypertensive, meaning it lowers blood pressure, but researchers found that it also increased hair growth.
+Minoxidil, also known by the brand name Rogaine® in its topical form, is a vasodilator, meaning it’s a drug that widens blood vessels.
+While initially used as an antihypertensive, meaning it lowers blood pressure, researchers found that minoxidil also increased hair growth.

 Minoxidil is one of two medications approved by the Food and Drug Administration (FDA) to treat hair loss.
 The other is called finasteride.